Pros of DIY healthcare marketing

 Not only can healthcare marketing be time-consuming, it can also be inefficient … if you’re not focusing on the right marketing tactics for your practice.

 Although you’re an expert in medicine, you probably didn’t study marketing as an undergraduate or in medical school.
-It can be difficult to know where to focus your time, energy, and dollars.
+It can be difficult to step into a healthcare marketer’s shoes and know where to focus your time, energy, and dollars.
 Plus, it’s possible you’re simply not passionate about marketing and would rather be focusing your time on delivering quality patient care.